isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 {:start="34"}
 34. The first category of the amendments will update, enhance and clarify Police powers.

-<ul>(a) Clause 10 empowers the Police to search suspects at the point of arrest to detect and remove dangerous items from them.
-This is to prevent arrested persons from possibly using these items to harm themselves or others (such as the arresting officers and passers-by).</ul>
+<p style="margin-left: 40px">(a) Clause 10 empowers the Police to search suspects at the point of arrest to detect and remove dangerous items from them.
+This is to prevent arrested persons from possibly using these items to harm themselves or others (such as the arresting officers and passers-by).</p>
-<ul>(b) Clause 3 removes the requirement for the Police to physically proceed to the crime scene when investigating arrestable offences, which, with advancements in technology and changes in the profile of crimes, is no longer always necessary or relevant.
-To be clear, the CPC currently already provides for circumstances where the Police need not investigate into arrestable offences and there is no change to this with the proposed amendments.</ul>
+<p style="margin-left: 40px">(b) Clause 3 removes the requirement for the Police to physically proceed to the crime scene when investigating arrestable offences, which, with advancements in technology and changes in the profile of crimes, is no longer always necessary or relevant.
+To be clear, the CPC currently already provides for circumstances where the Police need not investigate into arrestable offences and there is no change to this with the proposed amendments.</p>
-<ul>(c) Clause 5 allows the Police to conduct a search without warrant at a place when they have reason to believe that the relevant evidence is in the possession or power of a suspect of an arrestable offence.</ul>
+<p style="margin-left: 40px">(c) Clause 5 allows the Police to conduct a search without warrant at a place when they have reason to believe that the relevant evidence is in the possession or power of a suspect of an arrestable offence.</p>
 <ul><ul>(i) Currently, the Police can already perform a search without warrant for arrestable offences in certain circumstances.
 For example, if the Police have reason to believe that a suspect would be uncooperative or is likely to destroy the evidence before a search can be conducted.</ul></ul>
 <ul><ul>(ii) The difficulty is that it is not always straightforward for Police to make such a determination at the onset.
 Often, Police can only reasonably assess the cooperativeness of a suspect after having engaged him or her or sent the production order.
 Requiring that the Police do so in all cases is not practicable as that would put the suspects on notice and allow them to tamper or destroy evidence.</ul></ul>
 <ul><ul>(iii) The amendment is a practical one that allows for more effective Police investigations.</ul></ul>